 Latino Student Council - LSC

-MAES is a nationwide organization whose mission is to promote, cultivate, and honor excellence in education and leadership among Latino engineers and scientists in the engineering and science world.
-For more information, please contact Lucero Duran, email@example.com
+Maes is a nationwide organization whose mission is to promote, cultivate, and honor excellence in education and leadership among Latino engineers and scientists in the engineering and science world.

-The mission of SACNAS (Society for Advancement of Chicanos and Native Americans in Science) is to encourage Chicano/Latino and Native American students to pursue graduate education and obtain the advanced degrees necessary for science research, leadership, and teaching careers at all levels.
-For more information, please contact Iman Allawzi, firstname.lastname@example.org (www.sacnas.org)
+The mission of SACNAS (Society for Advancement of Chicanos and Native Americans in Science) is to encourage Chicano/Latino and Native American students to pursue graduate education and obtain the advanced degrees necessary for science research, leadership, and teaching careers at all levels. (www.sacnas.org)

-The Society of Hispanic Professional Engineers is leading, molding, and representing the Hispanic community in this professional arena through personal and professional development and socializing.
-For more information, please contact Mariana Ortega, email@example.com
+The Society of Hispanic Professional Engineers is leading, molding, and representing the Hispanic community in this professional arena through personal and professional development and socializing. (www.shpe.org)

 Association of Zamorano Alumni (AZA) is a nonprofit student organization.
 The mission of the AZA is to support and advance professional development of Zamorano students and alumni in all academic, social and research activities at Purdue University.
 AZA aims to be the foremost association in finding career opportunities for Zamorano students at Purdue University and provide networking opportunities among AZA members.
 For more information, please contact Victoria Caceres at email@example.com.

-Latino Student Union creates awareness of the Latino culture and promotes unity in the Purdue Latino Community by being a political voice for the Latino Student Population through student involvement within social, academic, and political activities.
-Everyone is welcome to join and attend meetings freely!
-For more info, please contact us at LSU@purdue.edu
+Latino Alliance creates awareness of the Latino culture and promotes unity in our community by being the voice for the population through student involvement and academic activities.
+Everyone is welcome!